RPA CENTER OF EXCELLENCE INTRODUCTION

 The RPA journey is best viewed strategically versus tactically.
 It oversees the RPA project pipeline, project prioritization, solution development, project delivery, training, standards, governance, business sponsorship, engagement and value realization.
 Implementing a CoE model ensures RPA programs embedded deeply and effectively into the organization and enable your organization’s RPA journey to operate at a maximum level.

-To learn more about RPA and an RPA CoE, watch Chazey Partners’ digital workshop on an RPA CoE implementation.
+To learn more about RPA and an RPA CoE, watch Chazey Partners’ webinar on Implementing a best-in-class RPA CoE.

 We’ll take you to the insights that matter!